aeternity/aepp-components/README.md

 ```

 ### Importing components in your application
-In your new Vue project with the downloaded directory open your Table of Contents and navigate too src--> main.js
+In your new Vue project with the downloaded directory open your Table of Contents and navigate too src --> main.js
-In main.js import the following:
+There its the root file of your application, where you can `import` aepp components.

+#### Importing styles
 In case you want to include normalize.css, and some style resets, include:
 _this will include fonts and some small global css styles_
 ```js